And in the Darkness, Hearts Aglow

-And in the Darkness, Hearts Aglow is the fifth studio album by American singer, songwriter, and musician Weyes Blood, released on November 18, 2022 by Sub Pop.
+And in the Darkness, Hearts Aglow is the sixth studio album by American singer, songwriter, and musician Weyes Blood, released on November 18, 2022, by Sub Pop.
 The album is the second in a trilogy of recordings that began with Mering's previous studio album Titanic Rising (2019), describing the sequel as a personal response "to being in the thick of it."
 A record with a chamber pop, indie pop, and folk rock sound, it was entirely produced by the singer and Jonathan Rado, with additional production by Ben Babbitt and Rodaidh McDonald.

 And in the Darkness, Hearts Aglow received critical acclaim and earned the singer her first appearance on the U.S. Billboard 200.
 It reached the top 40 in New Zealand, Scotland, and the United Kingdom.
 The album was supported by four singles: "It's Not Just Me, It's Everybody", "Grapevine", "God Turn Me into a Flower", and "Children of the Empire".
 To promote the album, Weyes Blood embarked on the In Holy Flux Tour in 2023.